battosai/biji/references/How to Take Smart Notes.md

 Permanent notes that go into the slipbox should be atomic. (pg.
 24)

-Spend less time asking yourself what is worth writing down or what you're trying to learn. (pgs.
+[[202512241317|Spend less time asking yourself]] what is worth writing down or what you're trying to learn. (pgs.
 37-38)

 Fleeting notes are reminders of thoughts while permanent notes are the actual thought themselves. (pg.
 45)